microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 Reflection
 ----------

-Making reflection easier is one of the goal of SPIR-V CodeGen.
+Making reflection easier is one of the goals of SPIR-V CodeGen.
 This section provides guidelines about how to reflect on certain facts.

 Note that we generate ``OpName``/``OpMemberName`` instructions for various